NZMinusDev/frontend-core/README.md

    6. JSBI: BigInt replacement that works in today’s environments;
    7. es6-promisify: converts callback-based functions to ES6/ES2015 Promises, using a boilerplate callback function;
    8. idb: adds fine IndexedDB API;
-   9. reconnecting-websocket: webSocket that will automatically reconnect if the connection is closed.
+   9. reconnecting-websocket: webSocket that will automatically reconnect if the connection is closed;
+   10. lit-html to highlight html inside js/ts and only update the parts of the template that have changed since the last render.
 8. Custom Tools:
    1. Basic pug layers and mixins;
    2. scss and ts shortcuts;